UniverseViewer/universe-viewer/README.md

 ![Screenshot](screenshot.png)

-## Setup
+## Setup / deploy

-To setup Universe Viewer on your own web server, just get a release and unpack it in a served directory.
+To setup Universe Viewer on your own web server, get a release and unpack it in a served directory.
 Universe Viewer must be served at root of your domain.

+If you want to benefit from computation parallelization, your sever has to meet the following requirements:
+- define `Cross-Origin-Opener-Policy` header to `same-origin`,
+- define `Cross-Origin-Embedder-Policy` header to `require-corp`,
+- use HTTPS.

+Universe Viewer comes with a `.htaccess` file to enforce the required headers rules.

+Moreover, parallelization needs client browser must support `SharedArrayBuffer` and Web Workers.

 ## Project Build